AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 ---
-uid: CreateAssetRule
+uid: CreateAssetRules
 ---

-# Asset rules
+# Create asset rules

 Asset rules identify patterns in stream names and use this information to automatically create assets.
 In order to generate the assets, stream names must have the following characteristics: